 Modern-day gong fu brewing.

-Chaozhou gong fu tea was eventually used as the basis for what we know as modern-day gong fu cha.
+Tea masters eventually used Chaozhou gong fu tea as the basis for what we know as modern-day gong fu cha.
 While many Taiwanese people migrated from Guangdong, plus were under Japanese rule not so long ago, the atmosphere was fertile for the development of a new tea art that incorporated techniques and aesthetics from both tea cultures.

 Undoubtedly, Chinese tea traditions have existed for many centuries.
 Paving the way to modern-day gong fu cha was indeed an extensive journey infusing tea brewing methods of different cultures.
 Thanks to these developments, we can enjoy and admire the intricate teaware and delicious tea in front of us today!